Comingle/OSSex/README.md

 # Installation

-Head to the <a href="https://github.com/Comingle/OSSex/releases/latest">latest release</a> page and download the source in ZIP format.
+Head to the <a href="https://github.com/Comingle/OSSex/releases/latest">latest release</a> page and download the source in zip format.

 Open the Arduino software, and select the "Sketch" menu, then "Import Library...", and finally "Add Library...".
-Choose the OSSex folder.
+Choose the OSSex zip file that you just downloaded.
 More information is available at the <a href="http://arduino.cc/en/Guide/Libraries">Arduino Libraries</a> page.

 <img src="https://www.comingle.io/wp-content/images/addlibrary.png">